chef/automate/components/docs-chef-io/content/automate/large_compliance_report.md

 +++

-Automate fails to ingest Compliance report larger than 4MB size sent through data collector endpoint.
-Automate data collector sends back error to the client.
+Automate fails to ingest Compliance reports larger than 4MB sent through the data collector endpoint.
+Automate data collector sends a back error to the client.

-The following change in architecture enables Automate to ingest reports larger than 4MB without any failure.
+The following change in architecture enables Automate to ingest reports larger than 4MB without failure.

 ![LCR Architecture](/images/automate/lcr_architecture.jpg)

-Automate with the configuration to allow ingestion of a large compliance report allow the data not only to be sent to the OpenSearch data but also in an externally deployed Minio Service.
-Automate in this configuration expects that a Minio Server is running externally to Automate ecosystem which Automate can connect and transact to.
+Automate with the configuration to allow ingestion of an extensive compliance report and allow the data to be sent to the OpenSearch data and in an externally deployed Minio Service.
+Automate in the configuration expects that a Minio Server is running externally to Automate ecosystem, which Automate can connect and transact to.

 Automate with the configuration will enable Automate to:

-- allow ingestion of compliance report larger than 4MB
+- Allow ingestion of compliance reports larger than 4MB,
-- exporting or download complete report of larger than 4MB size
+- Exporting or downloading complete reports larger than 4MB in size.

-This change has implications in the performance of Automate data ingestion because:
+This change has implications for the performance of Automate data ingestion because:

-- Automate has to process much larger data than the usual
+- Automate processes much more extensive data than the usual.
-- Automate has to upload the data to an external service over network
+- Automate uploads the data to an external service over a network.

-The impact depends on different factors like network configuration, machine configuration.
+The impact depends on different factors like network configuration and machine configuration.
 Here is a benchmark test summary report run on

-- Instance Type: 16 vCpu, 30 GiB memory
+- Instance Type: **16 vCPU, 30 GB memory**
-- Number of Compliance Targets: 20K
+- Number of Compliance Targets: **20K**
-- OpenSearch and Postgres are deployed internally
+- **OpenSearch** and **Postgres** are deployed internally

 | Report Size | Supported Concurrency |
 | --- | --- |
 | 1 MB | 100 |
 5 MB | 50 |
 8 MB | 30 |
 12 MB | 20 |

-### Prerequisite
+## Prerequisites

-{{< note >}}
-Automate installation does not include Minio server.
-{{< /note >}}
+{{< note >}} Automate installation does not include Minio server. {{< /note >}}

-- An external Minio server needs to be setup and available to connect
+- An external Minio server needs to be set up and available to connect

-#### Minio
+### MinIO

-MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
-It is API compatible with Amazon S3 cloud storage service.
-MinIO is the only object storage suite available on every public cloud, every Kubernetes distribution, the private cloud and the edge.
+MinIO is a High-Performance Object Storage released under GNU Affero General Public License v3.0.
+It is API compatible with the Amazon S3 cloud storage service.
+MinIO is the only object storage suite available on public cloud, every Kubernetes distribution, the private cloud, and the edge.

-Refer https://min.io for more details and https://docs.min.io/minio/baremetal/ instructions to setup Minio on a baremetal server.
+Click [here](https://min.io) to learn more about MinIO and [set up](https://docs.min.io/minio/baremetal/) the MinIO on a baremetal server.

-### Enabling Automate to Ingest Large Compliance Report
+## Enable Automate to Ingest Large Compliance Report

-To enable Automate to ingest Large Compliance report:
+To enable Automate to ingest Large Compliance reports:

-1. Create a patch.toml if one does not already exist for your Chef Automate installation.
+1. Create a `patch.toml` if one does not already exist for your Chef Automate installation.

 2. Add the following configuration to the `patch.toml` file:

 ```toml
 [global.v1.external.minio]
     ##Do not add the protocol(http or https) for minio server end point. ex. mydomain.com:1234